CharlesYCX/vasst-lab/_pages/research.md

 ### Software

-**Echelon**

-Echelon is an image guidance platform based on the Atamai Viewer, specifically designed specifically for real-time intracardiac IGS.
+**Echelon** - An image guidance platform based on the Atamai Viewer, specifically designed specifically for real-time intracardiac IGS.
 A paired-down version of Echelon is licensed to NeoChord (under the name ‘NeoNav’) for use in their image guidance system.

-**Slicer**

-The Peters' group members make extensive use of 3D Slicer (http://www.slicer.org) for image segmentation, registration, fusion and processing.
+**Slicer** - The Peters' group members make extensive use of 3D Slicer (http://www.slicer.org) for image segmentation, registration, fusion and processing.
 Applications include DTI analysis, image-guidance for cardiac and neurosurgery procedures, MR/ultrasound fusion, machine learning and more.

 # Research